Chapter 5. Descriptors

 5.1.1.
 Taxonomy

 Following common assumption, we consider a branch to be a chain of apically linked shoots.
 Every lateral shoot describes a new branch, which is a child branch of the branch of the parent shoot of the new shoot.
 To display the different relationships in a GroIMP graph, successor and branch edges are used.
 A apical shoot is linked to its parent with a successor edge and a lateral shoot with a branch edge.
-Following the concept of qsm and tree taxonomy we assume each shoot can only have one apcial child and therefore each shoot in GroIMP can only have one successor (the child connected with a successor edge).
+Following the concept of QSM and tree taxonomy we assume each shoot can only have one apical child and therefore each shoot can only have one successor (the child connected with a successor edge).

 5.1.1.1.
 Branch order